thoughtram/blog/_posts/2016-03-14-custom-validators-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

-If you don't know what `forwardRef()` does, you might want to read our article on [Forward References in Angular 2](/angular/2015/09/03/forward-references-in-angular-2.html).
+If you don't know what `forwardRef()` does, you might want to read our article on [Forward References in Angular](/angular/2015/09/03/forward-references-in-angular-2.html).

 Here's the full code for our custom email validator: